arleychallengejobsity/arleychallengejobsity/README.md

 ![image](https://user-images.githubusercontent.com/101717820/158704752-5815f583-4b1b-40ce-ac84-aee7675edb52.png)

-and created distange ranges for grouping:
+and created distange ranges for grouping  **This responds mandatory Feature -> Trips with similar origin, destination, and time of day should be grouped together**

 ![image](https://user-images.githubusercontent.com/101717820/158705039-784ad0e2-35e7-4924-88db-b2d967b3f3bb.png)

-after that I plotted the points using Folium library and folium plugin MarkerCluster:
+after that I plotted the points using Folium library and folium plugin MarkerCluster: **This responds mandatory Feature -> Develop a way to obtain the weekly average number of trips for an area, defined by a bounding box (given by coordinates) or by a region.**

 ![image](https://user-images.githubusercontent.com/101717820/158705160-2f78daff-bfab-4e13-bb68-01939cbb4902.png)

 ![image](https://user-images.githubusercontent.com/101717820/158705230-74d22687-3298-4827-b213-9b2f837f4e78.png)

-After that I calculated the average number of trips for an area:
+After that I calculated the average number of trips for an area: **This responds mandatory Feature -> Develop a way to obtain the weekly average number of trips for an area, defined by a bounding box (given by coordinates) or by a region.**

 ![image](https://user-images.githubusercontent.com/101717820/158705361-21a6c9dc-29ad-4fab-90ea-7eae783a07bc.png)

-and then loaded the final dataframe into  SQL Server:
+and then loaded the final dataframe into  SQL Server:  **This responds mandatory Feature -> Use a SQL database.**

 ![image](https://user-images.githubusercontent.com/101717820/158705445-47626e5c-2048-4587-a1fe-d069393f99fc.png)

 There is also a final Command that replicates the final dataframe and generate 100 million rows for proof of scalability.
-It tooked around 21 minutes to load 100 million rows into SQL Server:
+It tooked around 21 minutes to load 100 million rows into SQL Server: **This responds mandatory Feature -> The solution should be scalable to 100 million entries.
+It is encouraged to simplify the data by a data model.
+Please add proof that the solution is scalable.**

 ![image](https://user-images.githubusercontent.com/101717820/158705614-c4a365d2-7cc6-4a5d-9bef-2af0230608c0.png)